 4. Prepare Your Space

 When exploring anal play, you want to make sure you’re feeling as relaxed as possible.
 Light your favorite candle, take a few deep breaths, and make sure you’re feeling calm and collected.
 After setting the vibe, you may want to prepare some literal things.
-Putting a towel down may help you feel more relaxed, (it will also make sure you don’t stain your comforter with lube!)
-Cleaning and sanitizing if you’re using a toy, and making sure you have contraceptives and lube.
+Putting a towel down may help you feel more relaxed (it will also make sure you don’t stain your comforter with lube!).
+Matatas also recommends laying a towel down on your floor or nightstand.
+“You can put used condoms and sex toys fresh from the butt onto the towel and worry about it later,” she says.

+Clean and sanitize any toys you’ll be using, and make sure you have contraceptives and lube on hand.
 "A condom is the safest thing in terms of not sharing good old-fashioned bacterial infections," Dr. Deitsch told Bustle.
-"If rimming is going to be part of your play (mouth to anus) be sure to clean really well around the area ahead of time."
+"If rimming is going to be part of your play (mouth to anus), be sure to clean really well around the area ahead of time."

 5. Get In The Mood

-So do whatever works for you to get yourself feeling fantastic.
+So, do whatever works for you to get yourself feeling fantastic.
 Maybe you watch or listen to audio porn with your partner or make out for a while and give each other sensual massages.
+And remember that penetration doesn’t have to be the goal — you may just opt to play around with toys, fingers, and tongues.
+“Go with what your butthole is in the mood for,” Matatas says.
+“Hold a vibrator against the butthole, try face sitting with analingus, use anal beads and a clitoral vibe… the possibilities are endless.”

 6. Lubricate, Lubricate, Lubricate